From the Great Wall of China to Mount Everest, the world is full of wonders.

 The Grand Canyon

-There are many different trails catering to all fitness and experience levels, however, most visitors start from the South Rim area in Arizona.
+Many different trails are catering to all fitness and experience levels.
+However, most visitors start from the South Rim area in Arizona.
 Follow one of the backpacker or horse riding trails along the top or head deep into the canyon itself.
-The terrain is challenging and the climate can be dangerous at any time of the year, so visitors are strongly advised to seek local advice and have backpacker insurance before setting out.
+The terrain is challenging, and the climate can be dangerous at any time of the year, so visitors are strongly advised to seek local advice before setting out.

 The Grand Canyon turns on a spectacular show no matter what time of year or trail you choose to hike.
 This is truly one of the world’s natural wonders.